Moddable-OpenSource/moddable/documentation/xs/preload.md

 	export default CountingLog;

-When this module is preloaded, the value of the `count` property is frozen as part of the module's closure.
+In the current implementation of XS, when this module is preloaded, the value of the `count` property is frozen as part of the module's closure.
 An exception is thrown on any attempt to modify it.
-The mechanism XS uses to allow modification of objects stored in ROM does not work here.
-It is possible to have modifiable module globals by making them objects.
+The mechanism XS used to allow modification of objects stored in ROM does not work here.
+That module global variables declared with `let` behave like variables declared with `const` is a limitation of the XS preload implementation.
+In a future update, it may be addressed.
+Until then, there are other techniques available as part of the JavaScript standard that allow a module to maintain private, modifiable global state.

+It is possible to have modifiable module global variables by making them objects.
 The following example shows how.

 	let state = {
 		count = 1,